grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Forest/forest.md

 Along with these, given that RPC and Dynamic RPC (on the TCP High Ports) are available, means to us that SAMR is also available.
 Why is this important?
 Well, SAMR or RPC over SMB, or Security Account Manager Remote Protocol, could potentially allow account enumeration with no authentication.
 That's a big deal, especially when Microsoft recommends to have this locked down (see Resource #5).

-With this being said, let's actually try and use Impacket's SAMRDump script to get user account information.
+With that being said, let's move forward with Impacket's SAMRDump script to get user account information.
 This step will give you a lot of good information.

 ### SAMRDUMP